 I often use two big sauté pans so I can cook twice as many pancakes at once.
-I’m impatient that way.
+Saves a lot of time@

 To make vegan pumpkin pancakes, you can substitute coconut oil for the butter (or applesauce for a lower-fat version) and use a flax egg in place of the egg.

 We love these topped with just a little butter and maple syrup, but they also pair great with chocolate chips.
 Sliced bananas or fresh berries would be great toppings too.